danxsouza/poc-agi/README.md

 Hi 👋🏽!

-Welcome to my poc course with  Playwright" by [Danilo Batista de Souza]
+Welcome to my poc where you navigate on the blog agi bank with Playwright" by [Danilo Batista de Souza]

 ## Dependencies